 The SP Six is the most phobic of the three Six subtypes.
 They are driven by a fear of not being protected.
 This drives them to develop friendships with many people to create a wall of protection around themselves.
 Externally, SP Sixes project warmth, tenderness and peacefulness, but inside, they feel fear and anguish of losing the protection these relationships provide them.
 They often feel compelled to “be good” so as not to anger others or risk alienating them.

-Social Type Sixes: Duty
+Social Interaction Type Sixes: Duty

 Social Sixes find comfort in authority and obeying the rules.
 They fear disapproval and therefore work hard to adhere to the guidelines of whatever authority figure they rely on.
 This obedience helps them feel safe and cope with their inherent anxiety.
 The Social Six can become too sure of things when they place their trust in an authority they assume is infallible.
 They have no tolerance for ambiguity and uncertainty.

-1:1 Bonding Type Sixes: Strength/Beauty
+One-to-One Bonding Type Sixes: Strength/Beauty

-The 1:1 Bonding Six is the most counterphobic of the three Type Six subtypes.
+The One-to-One Bonding Six is the most counterphobic of the three Type Six subtypes.
 Believing that “the best defense is a good offense,” they turn away from fear and toward strength.
 That doesn’t mean they are fearless, but they would rather confront risky situations instead of hiding from them.
-1:1 Bonding Sixes often appear physically strong, forceful, intimidating and rebellious, but they also fear making a mistake and the consequences of it.
+One-to-One Bonding Sixes often appear physically strong, forceful, intimidating and rebellious, but they also fear making a mistake and the consequences of it.

 Enneagram Type Six Wings